Greg Tagert

-Greg Tagert (born January 5, 1963) is a professional baseball manager and coach.
+Greg Tagert (born January 5, 1963) is an American professional baseball coach who is currently the manager for the Tri-City ValleyCats of the Frontier League.
 He's most notable as manager for the Gary SouthShore RailCats of the American Association of Professional Baseball, a position he held from 2005 until leaving on February 7, 2022, to join the San Francisco Giants organization.